Written by Sarah from The Prosperous Blonde

-At over 130 acres and over 17,000 animals, the zoo is BIG.
-You’ll want to spend at least one full day to enjoy all the exhibits.
+With over 130 acres and over 17,000 animals, the zoo is BIG.
+You’ll want to spend at least one full day enjoying all the exhibits.
 Even with one full day, you probably won’t get through the whole zoo.
 There’s so much to see.

-f it’s really hot, go over to the aquarium.
+If it’s boiling, go over to the aquarium.
 The diving penguins will put a smile on your face.

 2. Find the Beef

 While in Omaha, a must-do is to have a great big giant Omaha steak.
 At one time, Omaha was home to the biggest cattle stockyards in the entire country.